 Though they are valued for therapeutic purposes, elderberries are a food.
 They’re used to make pie, jelly and wine, so there isn’t a specific “dosage” for them any more than there is one for dark cherries.

 However, here are some guidelines that have been traditionally followed: To support immune function throughout cold and flu season children are usually given ½ – 1 teaspoon per day, while adults usually take about 1½ teaspoons – 1 tablespoon.
 During illness, the frequency of administration increases to every 2-3 hours until the symptoms resolve.
+And one of my favorite ways to get the right dosage is with this easy-to-make elderberry syrup recipe.

 Elderberry Syrup Recipe